 Among the many eucalyptus species, the Eucalyptus globulus rapidly grow and easily adapts to various weather conditions.
 Hence, it is the main source of eucalyptus honey.

 It is native to Australia, where Koala bears feed on their leaves.
 Then, it was introduced to other parts of the world, including South Africa, in the early 20th century.
 They can grow up to 98–180 feet tall.
 Cultivated mainly along the coasts, the Eucalyptus tree flourishes best in the coastal areas.

-In Australia, cultivation of these trees is predominant, specifically for the extraction of essential oils from their leaves.
+In Australia, the cultivation of these trees is predominant, specifically for the extraction of essential oils from their leaves.

-Eucalyptus oil is popular as complement to other essential oils, like thyme essential oil, lavender essential oil, and rosemary essential oil.
+Eucalyptus oil is popular as a complement to other essential oils, like thyme essential oil, lavender essential oil, and rosemary essential oil.
 Hence, people seriously maintain plantations of eucalyptus trees.

 Eucalyptus oil is also one ingredient prominently used in many skincare products, household cleaners, and other cleaning products.